Shane Matthew-Baker Whipkey

 Janet Cavellero was a feisty little lady who loved cats.
-Through her own will power, and without any other help, she managed to beat alcoholism.
+She had very strong will power, and without any other help, she managed to beat alcoholism.
 She had been clean for ten years when she died.

 She was the best friend of Eloise Woodward who wrote the following poem to her.
 They were a wonderful example of what friends should be, always there for each other, and they always had each others’ backs.
-True friends like that, make life so much easier, and bring meaning to it:
+True friends like that, make life worthwhile:

 Today, she went away, far, far away